Angel Gomes: 2023–24 season: Third season in France

 During the offseason, Gomes decided to switch his Lille's shirt number.
 After wearing number 20 during his first two full seasons with the club, he chose to swap it for number 8.
 The shirt had previously been worn by former notable players such as Michel Bastos, Moussa Sow, Salomon Kalou, and Xeka.
-Lille OSC began their 2023–24 Ligue 1 season on 11 August 2023, with Gomes coming off the bench and assisting a late Bafodé Diakité's header in a 1–1 home draw against Nice.
+Lille began their 2023–24 Ligue 1 season on 11 August 2023, with Gomes coming off the bench and assisting a late Bafodé Diakité's header in a 1–1 home draw against Nice.
 He then played every Ligue 1 game from summer to spring, starting alternatively as a holding, central or attacking midfielder and only missing round 9 for a yellow card suspension.

 On 17 February 2024, Gomes played his 100th game for Lille in a 3–0 home win against newly promoted team Le Havre and provided an assist to Jonathan David who scored a hat-trick in the match.
 He stated after the match: "Taking that step is something wonderful for me.
 This is a seal of approval.
 Playing is my primary goal."
 After a minor thigh injury causing him to miss two home wins against Lens and Marseille, he played only a few minutes in the Europa Conference League quarter-finals two legs against Aston Villa in which Lille nearly made it to the semi-finals but lost on penalties.
 With a total of 8 assists, he finished the league season as the joint-top assist provider alongside Ousmane Dembélé and Romain Del Castillo.
 Playing more than 3,000 minutes in all competitions this season, he was praised for his passing abilities and was one of the top midfielders for ball retention under high pressure according to the International Centre for Sports Studies.
 He was also part of the world's top 100 midfield distributors which includes the number of successful passes per match, the percentage of successful passes, the ratio of passes compared to teammates, as well as the average level of matches played.
 His growing power was acclaimed by pundits in Europe such as former Premier League star Ian Wright calling Gomes ready for a national senior team call-up.